rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 Go and cry out to the gods whom you have chosen; let them save you in the time of your distress. ^1014

-And the people of Israel said to the Lord, We have sinned; do to us whatever seems good to you.
+And the people of Israel said to the LORD, We have sinned; do to us whatever seems good to you.
 Only please deliver us this day. ^1015

-So they put away the foreign gods from among them and served the Lord, and he became impatient over the misery of Israel. ^1016
+So they put away the foreign gods from among them and served the LORD, and he became impatient over the misery of Israel. ^1016

 Then the Ammonites were called to arms, and they encamped in Gilead.
 And the people of Israel came together, and they encamped at Mizpah. ^1017

 And the people, the leaders of Gilead, said one to another, Who is the man who will begin to fight against the Ammonites?
 He shall be head over all the inhabitants of Gilead. ^1018

 Now Jephthah the Gileadite was a mighty warrior, but he was the son of a prostitute.
 Gilead was the father of Jephthah. ^1101

-And Gilead’s wife also bore him sons.
-And when his wife’s sons grew up, they drove Jephthah out and said to him, You shall not have an inheritance in our father’s house, for you are the son of another woman. ^1102
+And Gilead's wife also bore him sons.
+And when his wife's sons grew up, they drove Jephthah out and said to him, You shall not have an inheritance in our father's house, for you are the son of another woman. ^1102

 Then Jephthah fled from his brothers and lived in the land of Tob, and worthless fellows collected around Jephthah and went out with him. ^1103